 Best for: Clean eating, minimal ingredient diets

-5. ALOHA Organic Protein Bar (Plant-Based)
+5. ALOHA Organic Protein Bar (Plant-Based).
+Vegan Top Pick

-Protein source: Brown rice protein + pumpkin seed protein
+Protein source: Brown rice protein + pumpkin seed protein (complete amino acid profile when combined)

 Nutrition Highlight (per bar):